ikkxeer/Powershell-Useful-Scripts/README.md

 - ### Get-CPU-Temp.ps1
   Print CPU temperature in Celsius on terminal.

+- ### Get-Disk-Temp.ps1
+  Print Disks temperature in Celsius on terminal.

 - ### Get-SvManager.ps1
   Obtains and sorts the servers added to the Server Manager.